colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter1_v2.1.2.md

 **Note on results:** Meridian's 40-60% workflow improvements reflect their specific implementation, data quality, and use cases.
 Results vary significantly by organization, data readiness, and complexity of tasks being automated.
 Your results may differ.

+For expected returns across different scenarios, see Table 4 (ROI Scenarios), which shows conservative, moderate, and aggressive projections.

 ---

 ## The Gap Assessment: Where Are You Today?